Equonto/ontology_maintenance-procedure-templates/README.md

 - **ontology:** the ontology generated using the templates (plus imported ontologies for easy access in Protege)

 These templates are written using the OTTR templating language.
 Find OTTR at <https://ottr.xyz/>

+For more information, contaxt Caitlin Woods at caitlin@equonto.com